aleksandrshaulskyi/chat-logging/README.md

 ## Brief.

-This microservice is generally responsible for everything that is related to authentication process.
-The authentication is based on the stateless approach using JSON web tokens.
-That said, we utilize both full advantage of the stateless tokens and it's main disadvantage - unability to revoke an issued token immediately.
+The logging microservice built on top of probably the most classic logging solution - ELK.
+And Filebeat service for log transportation.

+Comes with pre-built dashboards that are ready to be imported to Kibana and contain both list representation of logs and visualizations.
+They can be found at **/kibana_dashboards/** directory and contain everything that is needed to properly display logs created by the application.

+Might be worth noticing that in probably 90% of times I would utilize stack used for metrics in this project - Open Telemetry | Prometheus | Grafana with Loki.
+It is more light weight and also more modern solution.
+And you would probably use it for metrics anyway so.

 ## Stage.
 This service is in the stage of active development.
 Updates are released multiple times a week.

 ## Features.
-This microservice operates with the two domain entities:

-1) Session
-2) User

-Thus it provides all that is required to work with them.

-1) Create/Refresh/Terminate sessions.
-2) CRU (Deleting is not yet released) operations with User.

-## Architecture.

-This microservice is built using the Clean Architecture approach.
-It consists of 4 layers which are:

-1) Domain (entities, value objects)
-2) Application layer (domain entities orchestration and business logic)
-3) Interface adapters (thin transport layer that incapsulates the internal logic)
-4) Infrastructure (frameworks, databases, etc.)
+Provides logging for the services of the system.

 ## Usage.

 1) Clone the repository.
 2) Create .env file in the backed directory using the env_example.txt as an example.
+In fact you can simply copy it as it does not contain anything project-specific at all.
 3) ```docker-compose up --build``` in the directory where docker-compose.yaml file is located.
-4) The application will be available on **http://localhost:8000**
+4) Kibana will be available at the address **http://localhost:5601**

 ## Recent updates.

 None yet released.

-## Docs.

-Available at the standard FastAPI docs endpoint **http://localhost:8000/docs**

 ## Back to Index repository of the whole chat system.